 How to get a visa for Somaliland

 The horn of Africa.
 The last frontier of travelling?
-Perhaps, but in reality, it’s really not that daring – that’s not to say, however, that Somaliland isn’t a great place to go if you’re trying to get off that well-trodden path because after you set one foot in the horn of Africa you’ll instantly have 99% of other travellers trumped in the ‘where’s the coolest place you’ve ever been’ conversation the next time you sit around the campfire!
+Perhaps, but in reality, it’s really not that daring – that’s not to say, however, that travel to Somaliland isn’t great if you’re trying to get off that well-trodden path because after you set one foot in the horn of Africa you’ll instantly have 99% of other travellers trumped in the ‘where’s the coolest place you’ve ever been’ conversation the next time you sit around the campfire!
 But how do you get a visa for Somaliland?
 Actually, it’s not that hard.
 Check out why.

 How to get a visa for Somaliland?